-Congratulations on your decision to acquire your license and becoming a loan officer, you have definitely come to the right place!
+Congratulations on your decision to acquire your license and become a loan officer; you have definitely come to the right place!

 Mortgage Loan Officer

-Some of you might be asking, what is the difference between a mortgage loan originator (MLO) and a mortgage loan officer?
-Answer, both are actually the same, but the official title is Mortgage Loan Originator.
-Most people in the industry however just refer to themselves as loan officers.
+Some of you might be asking – what is the difference between a mortgage loan originator (MLO) and a mortgage loan officer?
+The answer, both are actually the same, but the official title is Mortgage Loan Originator.
+Most people in the industry, however, just refer to themselves as loan officers.

 Mortgage Loan Officer Job Description

 The job description for a mortgage loan officer will vary depending on what type of position one is applying for.

 For example, there are two types of loan officers: residential loan officers and commercial loan officers.
 Both perform the same types of duties but on different types of properties.
 A residential loan officer will assist a borrower with purchasing or refinancing a home while a commercial loan officer will assist a borrower in purchasing commercial real estate (office buildings, malls, etc.) that will be used solely for business purposes.